 If the agreement is fair or reasonable to the spouse with limited financial means, then it will usually be upheld.
 The court will not allow a person to be left with nothing, or so destitute that he or she will have to go on welfare or other state-assistance programs in order to survive.
 But, as long as each party made a full disclosure of his or her assets, and entered into the agreement voluntarily after independently consulting an attorney, the courts will usually enforce the agreement like any other contract.

 In the event that a waiver of spousal support was not made willingly, was blatantly unfair, or was made after fraudulent disclosures of assets, the court has the option to find the waiver unenforceable.
 If this occurs, the party who created the waiver could be responsible for paying spousal support as if there was no agreement at all.

 Waivers of spousal support should be carefully drafted so that they withstand judicial scrutiny in case of a divorce.
-At Ashby Law, our knowledgeable Washington family law attorneys understand your fears about your financial state after a divorce.
+At Pacific Northwest Family Law, our knowledgeable Washington family law attorneys understand your fears about your financial state after a divorce.
 Whether you are concerned about making ends meet after a divorce, or need help protecting your assets, our divorce and alimony lawyers can guide you through every step of the process.

 If you would like more information about spousal maintenance, child support, prenuptial agreements or any other family law issue, call Pacific Northwest Family Law today at 509-572-3700.